Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Benchmarks and Applications

 \section{Benchmarks and Applications}

 In this section, we briefly discuss popular benchmarks and applications in LLM Ensemble.
-First, there are two classic benchmarks specifically tailored for LLM Ensemble evaluation: 1) Benchmark \textsc{MixInstruct} proposed by Jiang et al. \shortcite{jiang2023llm}, which serves to assess the \textit{performance} of LLM Ensemble, covers various instruction-following tasks and includes 11 popular large language models alongside 11K test samples; 2) Benchmark \textsc{RouterBench} proposed by Hu et al.~\shortcite{hu2024routerbench}, which can be used to evaluate methods that consider both \textit{performance and inference costs}, especially suitable for ensemble-before-inference methods.
-Moreover, in terms of applications, beyond the methods outlined in Section~\ref{Methodology}, the concept of LLM Ensemble has found applications in a variety of more specialized tasks and domains.
-For instance, Lee et al. ~\shortcite{lee2023ensemble} leverage the ROUGE-L metric to assess the similarity of generated text and employed a similarity-based selection strategy for ensemble to produce Instruction-Tuning data; additionally, several studies focus on win rate evaluation~\cite{gao2024bayesian}, SQL generation~\cite{gundabathula2024promptmind}, and so on.
+First, there are two types of benchmarks specifically tailored for LLM Ensemble evaluation.
+1) Benchmark \textsc{MixInstruct} proposed by Jiang et al. \shortcite{jiang2023llm}, which serves to assess the \textit{performance} of ensemble-after-inference methods; 2) In contrast, most later benchmarks target ensemble-before-inference, i.e., LLM routing: RouterEval~\cite{huang2025routereval} is mainly performance-oriented, RouterBench~\cite{hu2024routerbench}, FusionFactory~\cite{feng2025fusionfactory}, RouterArena~\cite{lu2025routerarena} and LLMRouterBench~\cite{li2026llmrouterbench} further evaluate performance–cost.
+In addition, in terms of applications, beyond the methods outlined in Section~\ref{Methodology}, the concept of LLM Ensemble has found applications in a variety of more specialized tasks and domains.
+For instance, Lee et al. ~\shortcite{lee2023ensemble} leverage the ROUGE-L metric to assess the similarity of generated text and employed a similarity-based selection strategy for ensemble to produce Instruction-Tuning data; additionally, several studies focus on tabular data imputation~\cite{he2025llm}, win rate evaluation~\cite{gao2024bayesian}, SQL generation~\cite{gundabathula2024promptmind}, tool routing for RAG systems~\cite{mu2024adaptive}, and so on.